-The Brooklands Bulletin is a full size magazine that is sent to all Brooklands Members to keep them informed of all that is happening at the Museum and within the Brooklands Members organisation.
+The Brooklands Bulletin is a full size magazine that is sent to all Brooklands Members to keep them informed of what is happening at the Museum and within the Brooklands Members organisation.

 The magazine features articles from Members and others on Brooklands related subjects.
-We also send a monthly e-letter as a supplement to the BUlletin that contains up to date event news and reviews to keep Members as informed as possible.
+The Members also send a monthly e-letter as a supplement to the BUlletin that contains up to date event news and reviews to keep Members as informed as possible.
 The magazine has entered the digital age and is now archived on two websites - Yudu and Issuu.